NuninhoSousa25/3DGS_Babylonjs_based/README.md

 ### 🔄 To Implement / Fix

+1. I tried to load the same splat cloud into the viewer in different formats - ply, compressed ply, and splat (the latter two after conversion to Super Splat).
+I noticed that the ply format model rotates much smoother than the compressed versions.
+Can you suggest why this might be the case?
+Intuitively, I expected the opposite to be true.

 2, implementing sog input.(wait for oficila release) - https://playground.babylonjs.com/#QA2662#12

 ping pong auto rotate with horizontal rotation limit